An escape of vector matter-wave soliton from a parabolic trap: Small-amplitude coupled solitons.

-an example of which for certain parameters of OL and nonlinearities is depicted in Fig.\ref{fig:state}(a) [red solid line].
-Thus, in the case under consideration chemical potentials $\mu_{1,2}$ are not independent variables: detuning of the first-component chemical potential from the bottom band edge $E(0)>\mu_1$ results into the simultaneous detuning of second-component chemical potential from the top edge of the band $E(1)<\mu_2$ (towards the center of the first gap).
+Detuning of the first-component chemical potential from the bottom band edge $E(0)>\mu_1$ results into the simultaneous detuning of second-component chemical potential from the top edge of the band $E(1)<\mu_2$ (towards the center of the first gap).

-The soliton norm ($N_{1,2}=\int\left|\phi_{1,2}\right|^2dx$) in each component of the stationary state, namely
+The soliton norm $N_{j,s}=\int\left|\phi_{j}\right|^2dx$ ($j=1,2$) in each component of the stationary state, namely

-can be calculated directly from (\ref{eq:sts}), substituting rapidly-oscillating Bloch functions $\varphi_{0,1}(x)$ by their average value on the period $\left\langle\varphi_{0,1}^2(x)\right\rangle=\pi^{-1}$.
-The results are depicted in Fig.\ref{fig:state}(b) in the form of the bifurcation diagrams, showing the growth of the soliton norm of both components $N_{1,2}$ with an increase of the detuning of chemical potentials from respective band edges.
-Examples of the soliton shapes are represented in Fig.\ref{fig:state}(c),\ref{fig:state}(d), showing different symmetry of coupled soliton stationary state components (in its turn determined by the symmetry of the respective Bloch functions).
-In particular, while the first component (referring to the semi-infinite gap soliton) is the sign-constant, the second component (referring to the finite gap soliton) is the sign-alternating.
+can be calculated directly from (\ref{eq:sts1}), (\ref{eq:sts2}), substituting rapidly-oscillating Bloch functions $\varphi_{0,1}(x)$ by their average value on the period $\left\langle\varphi_{0,1}^2(x)\right\rangle=\pi^{-1}$.
+The results are depicted in figure \ref{fig:state}(b) in the form of bifurcation diagrams, showing the growth of the soliton norm of both components $N_{1,s}$, $N_{2,s}$ with an increase of the detuning of chemical potentials from respective band edges.